A two-step approach to model precipitation extremes in California based on max-stable and marginal point processes: Discussion

+In contrast to the pairwise likelihood approach which utilizes only block maxima, the two-step approach uses more information through daily records and makes more efficient inferences about the parameters.
+The consistency in marginal GEV parameter estimation is not affected by possible misspecification of the dependence model.
+Our simulation study showed appreciable efficiency gain of the two-step approach in comparison to the pairwise likelihood approach.
+The two-step approach is simple to implement with existing software, intuitive for practitioners, and avoids defining multivariate thresholds [\citet{Wads:Tawn:depe:2012,Bacr:Gaet:esti:2014,Huse:Davi:spac:2014}] or\vadjust{\goodbreak} multivariate Pareto process modeling [\citet{Aulb:Falk:test:2012}].
+A caveat is that, as with the POT approach or the point process approach, not only the block maxima but also the exceedances over the threshold need to have distributions that are well approximated by the corresponding limiting distribution; not meeting the requirement may lead to bias as illustrated in our simulation study.

+In application to maximum daily winter precipitation in California, large scale climate variation ENSO was found to have significant negative impact on the location parameter of the marginal GEV distribution at 22 out of 35 sites with the two-step approach (compared to 14 with the pairwise likelihood approach).
+Risk analysis with the two-step approach gives much tighter confidence intervals and confidence regions for joint risk measures than the pairwise likelihood approach.

-Further research is merited in several aspects to extend the method.
-In the first step, we did not address threshold selection, an important and still active problem even for univariate extreme value analysis \citep[e.g.,][]{Guil:Hall:diag:2001, Thom:etal:auto:2009}.
-Recent research showed promising approach with quantile regression for nonstationarity with covariate information \citep{Nort:Jona:thre:2011}.
-Alternatively, we may use the $r$ largest order statistic to construct the marginal likelihood \citep[e.g.,][]{Cole:an:2001}.
-This way, there is no need to specify the threshold and temporal nonstationarity may be incorporated to detect change in trend.
-In the second step, for max-stable process models that have known trivariate marginal densities, a triplewise likelihood can be used in place of the pairwise likelihood; for the Smith model, efficiency gain has been shown by \citet{Gent:Ma:Sang:on:2011}.
-More broadly, an iterative approach may be developed by adding a likelihood term involving the dependence parameters to the marginal likelihood in the first step to borrow strength from other sites using the spatial dependence in estimating the marginal parameters.
-How to appropriately weight the pieces in the composite likelihood and its practical utility need to be investigated.
+Several methodological aspects merit further investigation.
+In the first step, we did not address threshold selection, an important and still active problem even for univariate extreme value analysis [e.g., \citet{Guil:Hall:diag:2001,Thom:etal:auto:2009}].
+Recent research has shown a promising approach with quantile regression for nonstationarity with covariate information [\citet{Nort:Jona:thre:2011}].
+Alternatively, one may use the $r$ largest order statistic to construct the marginal likelihood [e.g., \citet{Cole:an:2001}].
+Compared to the bivariate threshold-based approaches, the two-step approach may potentially be less efficient if the distributional approximation over the bivariate threshold is accurate, but its marginal inference is robust to dependence structure misspecification.
+A study on the robustness-efficiency trade-off would be interesting.